orangeduck/Cello-Website/pages/learn-swap.md

   </div>
   <div class="col-xs-6 col-md-6">

-# Alloc
+# Swap
-__Memory Allocation__

-The `Alloc` class can be used to override how memory is allocated for a given data type.
-By default memory is allocated using `calloc` along with the `Size` class to determine the amount of memory to allocate.

-A custom allocator should be careful to also initialise the header for the allocated memory using the function `header_init`.
-Cello objects without a header wont be recognised as such as so will throw errors when used with Cello functions.

-Allocated memory is automatically registered with the garbage collector unless the functions `alloc_raw` and `dealloc_raw` are used.
+__Swapable__

+The `Swap` class can be used to override the behaviour of swapping two objects.
+By default the `Swap` class simply swaps the memory of the two objects passed in as parameters making use of the `Size` class.
+In almost all cases this default behaviour should be fine, even if the objects have custom assignment functions.

+Swapping can be used internally by various collections and algorithms.

 ### Definition

-    struct Alloc {
+    struct Swap {
-      var (*alloc)(void);
-      void (*dealloc)(var);
+      void (*swap)(var, var);
     };

 ### Derivers